inasafe/inasafe/README.md

 * Version 3.0 was released in March 2015 which added support for using the QGIS API within impact functions.
 * Version 4.0 was released in March 2017.
+* Version 5.0 was released in November 2018 which add support for QGIS 3.x

 Disclaimer
 ==========